DevCodeOne/portable_faceviewer/Readme.md

 list of files to replace in [template.html] to write into [index.html]

-- binary files will be written into array list as bytes
+- binary files will be written as base64 encoded string, a byte array wasn't helpful when trying to store as image
 - text files will be written in backticks '`' as string

 Format to be replaced in files: